 A social media account is a business tool and companies have understood that speaking from the human element is more impactful.
 A post shared from the personal account of CEO of BBB will get more traction than one shared by BBB.
 With that understanding, BBB will put efforts to nurture the CEO social media accounts.

 For you, as a small business owner or entrepreneur, you need to evolve out of your shells.
 If you think you will hide and run a good social media marketing, you will not succeed.
 All those nice contents on your company accounts are there but people do not pay attention, because no one knows the human elements behind them.

 How many times have you visited a blog, maintained by nobody or no-name?
 I do not think you waste your time reading such blogs.
 You want to know the person writing and the person must disclose his or her identity before you care what the contents say.
 That is the same algorithm they have automated in Facebook and LinkedIn: there is the supremacy of friend connections over company contents.
-Linda Ikeji had implemented that algorithm in her business model a decade ago: she made everyone a “friend” by revealing her identity when others were hiding on the web.----Available to speak in your event, program or company
+Linda Ikeji had implemented that algorithm in her business model a decade ago: she made everyone a “friend” by revealing her identity when others were hiding on the web.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).